tonykruso/clickygames/README.md

 To use this application:

-Clone this repo to your local machine: git clone git@github.com:stoversa/clicky-game.git
-Open the repo and execute the following in the bash terminal.
-Doing so should install the required packages/dependencies: yarn install
+Clone this repo to your local machine: git clone git@github.com:tonykruso/clickygames.git Open the repo and execute the following in the bash terminal.
+Doing so should install the required packages/dependencies: npm install
 Ready to play on your local?
-Try: yarn start
+Try: npm run